skullcrusher55/sparksjan2021/README.md

-<b>BASIC BANKING SYSTEM<b>
+# BASIC BANKING SYSTEM

 This Project is developed under Internship at The Sparks Foundation

+# AIM
-The aim was to create a simple website which has the following specs.
+To create a simple website which has the following specs.

 Start with creating a dummy data in database for upto 10 customers.
 Database options: Mysql, Mongo, Postgres, etc.
 Customers table will have basic fields such as name, email, current balance etc. Transfers table will record all transfers happened.